MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-link.md

 ## Link to an existing work item

-From the **Add link** dialog, choose from the following the following link types.
+From the **Add link** dialog, choose from the following link types.
 For more information, see [Link type reference](../queries/link-type-reference.md).

    - **Duplicate**: When two work items capture the same information; close one of the work items and keep the other one active.
    - **Parent/Child**: When you want to break down work items into smaller items--for example, break down features into stories, or stories into tasks.